-Spring showers have passed, school is almost out, and summer is upon us.
-With your kids starting to spend so much time under the sun, make sure you keep these tips in mind to keep them protected from those summer rays.
+Spring showers have passed, school is out, and summer is upon us.
+With your kids starting to spend so much time under the sun, keep these tips in mind to make sure they’re protected from those summer rays.

 One of the most important things to remember while your kids are playing under the sun, is sunscreen.
 Regardless of whether the sun is blazing, or hidden behind some clouds, there is still a possibility of sunburn or sun damage.
 Sunscreen comes in various strengths; make sure you find out which best fits your child’s skin and apply it every two hours.
 If you would like a recommendation on some of our favorite sunscreens, don’t hesitate to ask your Pediatric Care Group pediatrician.